elkuku/test-vitepress/docs/1-creating-the-plugin.md

 # 1. Creating the Plugin

-Create a directory for your project, something like `countPortals` and move into it.
+Create a directory for your project, something like `countPortals`, and move into it.

 ## Install the Plugin Kit